Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Background

 \subsection{Facebook's ad targeting tools}

 Facebook provides a range of {\em targeting} tools to help advertisers select an {\em audience} of users who will be eligible to see their ads.
-For example, advertisers can select users through combinations of {\em targeting attributes}~\cite{FacebookAdAttributes}, including over 1,000 demographic, behavioral, and interest-based features.
+For example, advertisers can select users through combinations of {\em targeting attributes},~\if \icwsm ~\cite{FacebookAdAttributes}\fi including over 1,000 demographic, behavioral, and interest-based features.

 More germane to this paper and its methods, Facebook also offers a number of other, more advanced targeting tools.
-One such tool is {\em Custom Audiences}~\cite{FacebookCustomAudienceDef}, which allows advertisers indicate individual users that they wish to include in an audience.
-To use Custom Audiences, an advertiser uploads a list of personally identifiable information (PII), potentially including names, email addresses, phone numbers, dates of birth, and mobile identifiers~\cite{FacebookCustomAudiencePII}.
-Facebook then compares those identifiers against its database of active users, and lets the advertiser include matched users in their target audience.
+One such tool is {\em Custom Audiences},\if \icwsm~\cite{FacebookCustomAudienceDef}\fi~which allows advertisers indicate individual users that they wish to include in an audience.
+To use Custom Audiences, an advertiser uploads a list of personally identifiable information (PII), potentially including names, email addresses, phone numbers, dates of birth, and mobile identifiers. \if \icwsm~\cite{FacebookCustomAudiencePII}\fi Facebook then compares those identifiers against its database of active users, and lets the advertiser include matched users in their target audience.

-Another tool is {\em Lookalike Audiences}~\cite{FacebookLookalikeAudience}, which creates an audience of users who share ``common qualities'' with users in a Custom audience provided by the advertiser (called the {\em source audience}).
-A screenshot of Facebook's advertiser interface is shown in Figure~\ref{fig:creation} (left); the advertiser must select the country where they wish Facebook to select users from (``Audience Location'') and then must select the fraction of that country's population to include in the new Lookalike Audience (ranging from 1\% to 10\%).
-Our prior work has demonstrated that Lookalike Audiences can reproduce demographic skews present in source audiences~\cite{speicher-2018-targeted}.
+Another tool is {\em Lookalike Audiences}, \if \icwsm~\cite{FacebookLookalikeAudience}\fi which creates an audience of users who share ``common qualities'' with users in a Custom audience provided by the advertiser (called the {\em source audience}).
+The exact input qualities used by the algorithm in creating these audiences are not known and the documentation lists only two examples: demographic information and interests.
+Prior work has demonstrated that Lookalike Audiences can reproduce demographic skews present in source audiences~\cite{speicher-2018-targeted}.